abdelkimo/or-tools/doc_sources/MANUAL/source/manual/under_the_hood/rl.rst

 ^^^^^^^^^^^^^^^^^^^^^

 ..  only:: draft

+    You can find the source code in the file :file:`rl_auxiliary_graph.cc`.

     The auxiliary graph is a graph constructed from the original graph.
 Let's take the original graph of the next figure: